-Brazil bidding rounds are arranged by Brazil’s licensing authority the Agencia Nacional do Petroleo, Gas Natural e Biocombustiveis (ANP), but guided and authorized by the National Energy Policy Council (CNPE).
+Brazil bidding rounds are arranged by ANP, Brazil’s licensing authority, the Agencia Nacional do Petroleo, Gas Natural e Biocombustiveis, guided and authorized by the National Energy Policy Council (CNPE).

 Bidding is a public event held in the presence of authorities, companies, and the press.
 The bidders submit their offers, including a required signature bonus and work program commitment, at a public session by putting a sealed envelope into a transparent acrylic box.
 Like the box, the process is designed to be transparent.
 The winning bid is announced immediately, engendering excitement along with significant revenue.

 In December 2021, ANP created two permanent offer cycles for bidding and licensing presalt and other blocks.
 These replaced the previous three-part system.

 Under both the Concession and the Sharing permanent offer systems, new cycles are launched by the ANP with an announcement describing the blocks on offer and the minimum terms required.